plu5/bl-sdk.github.io/faq.md

 * Look through decompiled UPKs, as explained in [the Writing SDK Mods on the main page]({{ site.baseurl }}{% link index.md %}#writing-sdk-mods)
 * Look through objects in BLCM Object Explorer, and other tools described in [BLCM wiki](https://github.com/BLCM/BLCMods/wiki)
 * Look at the source of [existing PythonSDK mods]({{ site.baseurl }}{% link mods.md %})
-* Even source of text mods can help, as they can tell you what objects you can modify.<br/>
+* Even source of text mods can help, as they can tell you what objects you can modify.

+&nbsp;

 ## How to publish my mod?
 Upload your mod(s) to a public repository, then to add it to this site follow the steps on [the Adding to the Database section on the main page]({{ site.baseurl }}{% link index.md %}#adding-to-the-database).